 Many young business owners are doing many roles on their own, and they can realize after shooting a lot of material that creating a professional business video isn’t easy.

 You can help businesses improve their video products and services, helping them make money editing videos for them.

 Look at platforms like Groupon, Livingsocial, and sites where businesses are advertising coupons and petition your services to them.

 Treasured memories are worth keeping.

-Fortunately for video editors, memories are something customers are willing to pay for.
+Fortunately for editors, memories are something customers are willing to pay for.

-People sometimes realize years after the fact that they didn’t like the original video editing job.
+People sometimes realize years after the fact that they didn’t like the original video editing software.

 Or the footage may be old enough that the customer wants it polished up to look more modern.